nizam19/Feed-Android/README.md

 # Android
-A Mobile Application for Android developed using Android studio
+A Mobile Application for Android developed using Android studio as a Mini Project

 **Technologies used-**
 1) Android Studio (Java and XML)